lwjglgamedev/lwjglbook-bookcontents-leg/chapter03/chapter3.md

 In this chapter we will talk a little bit about coordinates and coordinate systems trying to introduce some fundamental mathematical concepts in a simple way to support the techniques and topics that we will address in subsequent chapters.
 We will assume some simplifications which may sacrifice preciseness for the sake of legibility.

-We locate objects in space by specifying its coordinates.
+We locate objects in space by specifying their coordinates.
 Think about a map.
 You specify a point on a map by stating its latitude or longitude.
 With just a pair of numbers a point is precisely identified.
 That pair of numbers are the point coordinates (things are a little bit more complex in reality, since a map is a projection of a non perfect ellipsoid, the earth, so more data is needed but it’s a good analogy).

 A coordinate system is a system which employs one or more numbers, that is, one or more coordinates to uniquely specify the position of a point.
 There are different coordinate systems (Cartesian, polar, etc.) and you can transform coordinates from one system to another.
 We will use the Cartesian coordinate system.